 Now that you know what makes up your credit score and credit reports, you have a good starting point for credit improvement.
 Even though bad credit isn’t a deal breaker for getting an auto loan if you’re working with the right lender, a better credit score can make the process easier and less expensive.

 - Pay your bills on time – The more credit cards, loans, and regular bills you pay on time, the better.
 The good news is that you can start doing this any time.
 The longer you keep this up, the more you’re building your payment history, which is the biggest factor impacting your credit score.
+Your rent payments aren't normally factored into your credit score, but they can be.
+There are services that report your rent payments to the credit bureaus, which allows you to get the credit you really deserve.
 If a wide range of monthly payment dates has you scrambling, try contacting your creditors and lenders to see if you can adjust your due dates.
 Not all of them may be willing to work with you, but you may be surprised by what happens when you communicate with them.

 - Take care of past due balances – Once you’re in the habit of paying your bills on time, you should prepare a budget to pay off past due accounts.
 Overdue, unpaid accounts that have been sent to collection agencies stay on your credit reports for seven years – that’s a long time to be haunted by past mistakes.
 Getting these off your credit reports can instantly help boost your score.
 This is something you can do yourself, or you can use a credit repair company to help.